isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Peru/Eligibility List.md

 <h3>Eligible Carbon Crediting Programmes and&nbsp;Methodologies</h3>
 <p></p>
 <p>The carbon crediting programmes and methodologies that meet the criteria
-of both Ghana and Singapore are:</p>
+of both Peru and Singapore are:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p></p>